-San Diego Wage and Hour Lawyers
+San Diego Wage & Hour Violation Attorney

 Our firm believes that employees should be treated fairly and be paid for all the hours they work.
 Both the Fair Labor Standards Act (FLSA) and California wage and hour laws make it illegal to not pay employees the money they have earned.
-Yet some employers will try to avoid paying overtime by altering time cards or requiring work to be performed off-the-clock.
+Yet, some employers will try to avoid paying overtime by altering timecards or requiring work to be performed off the clock.

 Does your employer routinely ask you to work off the clock to avoid paying overtime?
 Are you being paid less than minimum wage?
 Are the hours you actually work all being taken into account?
-Does your employer claim that you are an independent contractor in order to avoid paying you a fair salary for the work that you perform?
-Does your employer claim that you are a manager and claim that you are not entitled to overtime?
+Does your employer claim that you are an independent contractor in order to avoid paying you a fair salary for the work you perform?
+Does your employer claim that you are a manager and are not entitled to overtime?
 Have you earned commissions which have been denied due to your employer falsely claiming you are an independent contractor?
 These are all ways your employer may be hiding the fact they are cheating you out of your wages and violating the law.

 Another misconception of some employers is the idea that if an employee is paid a salary, the employee is not entitled to overtime compensation.
 This is often incorrect.
-California wage and hour laws interpret a salary as a figure based on 40 hours per week and 8 hours per day.
-If you work more than either 40 hours per week or more than 8 hours per day, you may still be entitled to compensation above and beyond your salary.
+California wage and hour laws interpret a salary as a figure based on 40 hours per week and eight hours per day.
+If you work more than either 40 hours per week or more than eight hours per day, you may still be entitled to compensation above and beyond your salary.
 Some employers try to avoid paying employees their appropriate wages by claiming that an employee is a supervisor when they are not.
-This is illegal and the employer can be held accountable.
+This is illegal, and the employer can be held accountable.

-If your employer tells you that you are exempt from overtime pay or other benefits because you are “management” or in “sales” this may be an attempt by your employer to avoid paying you the wages you are entitled to.
-There are specific requirements that must be met for you to be deemed an “exempt” employee and your employer cannot avoid paying you overtime by saying you hold a position you and the employer know you do not.
+If your employer tells you that you are exempt from overtime pay or other benefits because you are “management” or in “sales,” this may be an attempt by your employer to avoid paying you the wages you are entitled to.
+There are specific requirements that must be met for you to be deemed an “exempt” employee, and your employer cannot avoid paying you overtime by saying you hold a position you and the employer know you do not.